-This is a segment for all BLT Sandwich Recipes Best Ways.
-We have an adequate level of content to answer all the most common questions about the BLT Sandwich.
+There are many, easy BLT Sandwich Recipes and the 4 best ways to make them.
+We have an adequate level of content to answer all your most frequent questions about the BLT Sandwich.
 First off, we have to cover some basics; then, we’ll go beyond that.
-So, here goes…
+So, keep reading.

 BLT Sandwich Recipes Best 4 Ways of Options

 - 2 slices bread Options 1: choose regular or homemade bread.
 Choose to toast it or not.
 Toasted (homemade) is shown.
 Regular bread (untoasted) is classic.